Gh053d413x/Admin_Terminal/README.md

 ---

+## ⚠ WARNING ⚠

+Do Not change user's passwords within the terminal, if needed, delete the user tnen create a new one with the same credentials

+Changing a user's password will wipe the settings file, if testing for bugs, back up the settings file by typing `backup` into the main terminal window

+---

 ## ℹ️ INFO ℹ️

 The listed libraries below are required to run the terminal if using the python file.